 - Disrupted protein homeostasis: Decreased efficiency of pathways controlling proteostasis (e.g., autophagy, ubiquitin-proteasome degradation system) results in protein dysfunction and cellular damage, which in turn contributes to cellular dysfunction.

-- Metabolic changes: Age-related changes in pathways responsible for nutrient sensing (e.g., mTOR pathway) can negatively impact cellular function.
+- Metabolic changes: Age-related changes in pathways responsible for nutrient sensing (e.g., mTOR pathway, mitochondrial dysfunction) can negatively impact cellular function.